ajvarus/relove/README.md

 # relove
-The backed for a retail thrift shop app
+The backend for a retail thrift shop app.